nextauthjs/docs/docs/faq.md

 By default tokens are not signed (JWS) but are encrypted (JWE).
 Since v4 we have implemented cookie chunking so that cookies over the 4kb limit get split and reassembled upon parsing.

-You can specify other valid algorithms - [as specified in RFC 7518](https://tools.ietf.org/html/rfc7517) - with either a secret (for symmetric encryption) or a public/private key pair (for a symmetric encryption).
+You can specify other valid algorithms - [as specified in RFC 7518](https://tools.ietf.org/html/rfc7517) - with either a secret (for symmetric encryption) or a public/private key pair (for asymmetric encryption).

 NextAuth.js will generate keys for you, but this will generate a warning at start up.